 - stored in a manner that minimises risks to the environment and human health, predominantly due to the risk of fire.

-This duty to minimise risks is complied with if the waste tyres are stored in accordance with the Victorian fire services’ guidelines.
+This duty to minimise risks was complied with if the waste tyres were stored in accordance with the Victorian fire services’ guidelines.

 Waste Management Policy (Movement of Controlled Waste between States and Territories)

 The WMP implements the National Environment Protection (Movement of Controlled Waste between States and Territories) Measure.
 The WMP provides a nationally consistent statutory framework in Victoria for the management of the movement of controlled wastes between Victoria and other states and territories originating from commercial, trade or business activities.
 Core elements of the WMP are the implementation of compatible tracking and notification systems, consultation between interested parties and mutual recognition of licences and permits for transporters.

 This policy was gazetted as Waste Management Policy (Movement of Controlled Waste between States and Territories) No. G30, Gazette 26/7/2012.

 The National Environment Protection (National Pollutant Inventory) Measure (NPI NEPM) aims to maintain and improve the ambient air, marine, estuarine and fresh water quality, minimise the environmental impacts associated with hazardous wastes and increase the reuse and recycling of used materials.